Chapter 1: Goddamnit, Not This Again

 "You were," Chip recalled.
 "Didn't you have your pockets full of those little toys too?
 It was pretty funny watching Barf get hit with a flying lizard."

 Leaf giggled.
 "Yep."

 They fell silent and were content to just lay there for awhile.

 “Do you wanna watch a movie?"
 Leaf asked, catching Chip off guard.

 "A movie," Leaf repeated earnestly.
 "It should be late enough, we can watch whatever we want."

-Leaf giggled again and nodded before standing up.
-He tossed Chip his discarded clothes.
-As Chip got dressed, Leaf found his own pants and slipped them on.
-Once they were both ready, Leaf opened the door and they walked down the hall to the living room where the TV was.
+Leaf nodded and stood up.
+He opened the door and they walked down the hall to the living room where the TV was.
 Marigold sat on the couch, a book in her lap.
 She looked up as they entered.

 "Where have you been?
 You missed all of Finding Nemo."

 Leaf jumped onto the couch and settled down next to her.
 "You didn't tell me!!
 That's like, my favorite!"
 He patted the space next to him, gesturing for Chip to sit down.
 "What do you wanna watch?"

 "I'd enjoy a good classic," Marigold said.
 "Either of you up for The Great Dictator?
 Or perhaps San Soleil, if comedy isn't your thing."